Wessels & Liebau LLC

-Attorney Carol J. Wessels has been practicing elder law since 1994.
-She is currently the owner of Wessels LAw Office LLC in Mequon, Wisconsin
+Attorney Carol J. Wessels has been practicing elder law since 1991.
+She is the founding shareholder of Wessels & Liebau LLC in Mequon, Wisconsin

 She concentrates her practice on senior citizens and disabled persons, and their legal needs.
 Her areas of practice include advance directives and powers of attorney, psychiatric advance directives, Medicaid planning, special needs trusts, guardianship and probate.
 She is accredited by the Veterans Administration to handle cases involving Veterans’ benefits.
 She also represents victims of elder abuse in court cases to recover money or property that has been taken by a trusted person such as a power of attorney agent or a trustee.
 She handles contested litigation cases including defense of guardianships and other guardianship issues, appeals and fair hearings in Medicaid and Family Care cases, elder rights, probate, and other court cases.